Ramehswaram Jyotirling Darshan Yatra packages

-The construction of this temple began in the 12th century; nonetheless it was completed much later, during the reign of various rulers.
-Rameshwaram dham Temple is famous for embracing one of the twelve Jyotirlingas (lingam of light) of Lord Shiva.
-The temple is also accredited for being the southern most 'jyotirlinga' of India.
+The construction of this temple began in the 12th century; nonetheless, it was completed much later, during the reign of various rulers.
+Rameshwaram Temple is famous for embracing one of thetwelve Jyotirlingas (lingam of light) of Lord Shiva.
+The temple is also accredited for being the southernmost 'jyotirlinga' of India.
 It is believed that at this place Lord Rama offered his gratitude to Lord Shiva.

 The Lingam of Ramanathaswamy is the presiding deity of Rameswaram Temple.
 The religious significance of this shrine has made it, one of the most visited temples of India.
-Rameshwaram (South) is one of the four major pilgrimage sites of Hindus, the other being Puri (East), Dwarka (West) and Badrinath (north).
-The main shrine adores the idols of Viswanatha Naicker and Krishnama Naicker.
+Rameshwaram (South) is one of the four major tirth yatrasites of Hindus, the other being Puri (East), Dwarka (West) and Badrinath (north).
+The main shrine adores the idols of Viswanatha Naicker and Krishna Naicker.

 Ramanathaswamy Temple is closely linked with the great epic Ramayana.
 As per the legend, it is believed that Lord Rama worshipped Lord Shiva here, on his victorious return from Sri Lanka.
 As the legend goes, Sages (Rishis) counseled Lord Rama (along with Sita and Lakshmana) to install and worship the 'Shivalingam' at this place, to compensate the sin of Brahmahatya (killing of a Brahmin).
 Lord Rama approved the idea and fixed a favorable time for the installation of Shivalingam.